jkfhto/glTF/specification/2.0/README.md

 |`TANGENT`|`"VEC3"`|`5126`&nbsp;(FLOAT)|XYZ vertex tangent displacements|

 `POSITION` accessor **must** have `min` and `max` properties defined.

-All Morph Target's accessors **must** have the same `count` as the accessors of the original primitive.

 A Morph Target may also define an optional `mesh.weights` property that stores the default targets weights.
 In the absence of a `node.weights` property, the primitives attributes are resolved using these weights.
 When this property is missing, the default targets weights are assumed to be zero.